jadecobra/python_tdd_exercises/source/classes/family_ties.rst

 * :ref:`what happens when classes have one or more parents<family ties>`

-:ref:`Would you like to use class attributes with the 'functions' project?<test functions with assertIsNotNone and assertIsNone>`
+:ref:`Would you like to use class attributes with the 'functions' project?<test functions with None>`

 ----